-I&RS
+I & RS

-The Intervention and Referral Services committee, I&RS, is comprised of teachers, school counselors, school administrators, a Child Study Team representative, and the school nurse if appropriate.
+The Intervention and Referral Services committee, I&RS, is comprised of teachers, school counselors, school administrators, a Child Study Team representative, and the school nurse, if appropriate.
 When a concern(s) arises with respect to the progress of a student, parents and/or teachers may articulate the concern to administrators and school counselors.
 Following the expression of this concern, a recommendation may be made to schedule an I&RS committee meeting.
 The focus of an I&RS committee meeting is for teachers to communicate with the student's parents in order to identify the difficulties the student is experiencing.
 In addition, strategies for assisting the student in school are established, and a determination is made as to how to best meet the needs of the individual student.

-Reaching, Achieving, and Succeeding (RAS)
+Reaching Achieving Succeeding (Formerly Basic Skills)

 RAS instruction in the content areas of reading, writing, and mathematics is available to middle school students.
-Fifth grade students are eligible for this supplemental program based on the results from the New Jersey Assessment of Skills and Knowledge (NJASK).
-The RAS program is offered within the regular classroom setting and/or may be scheduled as separate classes unto themselves.
-Teachers who provide RAS instruction monitor student progress via ISIPs, Individual Student Improvement Plans.
+Students are identified as eligible for this supplemental program based on their results standardized testing results.
+The basic skills program is offered within the regular classroom setting and/or may be scheduled as separate classes unto themselves.
+Teachers who provide basic skills instruction monitor student progress via ISIPs, Individual Student Improvement Plans.
 These documents serve as an instructional guide and communicate student progress.
-Generally speaking, student pre/post test information is collected and utilized to assess both student and program goals.
+Generally speaking, student pre/post test information is collected and utilized to assess both student and program gains.